holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Remove FTP {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-ftp}
 ![](images/ThreatTags/PreventionEASY.png)

-I do not believe there is any place to use FTP, even on a network that you think is safe.
-The first problem here, if you are still thinking like this, is that the network you think may be safe is a perfect place for someone to exploit, this stems from the Fortress Mentality, as discussed in the Physical and Network chapters.
+There is no place for FTP, even on a secure network.
+The problem is that the network you think may be safe remains a perfect place for exploitation, per the Fortress Mentality, as discussed in the Physical and Network chapters.

 {linenos=off, lang=Bash}
     dpkg-query -l '*ftp*'